 Adults Can Guide Their Own Learning

 Adults know how to guide their own learning.
 When you drop a piano method in front of an adult, they can follow it carefully because they are an adult reading a text written by an adult.
 Kids, even if they are brilliant, are still using a text written by an adult.
 It is more difficult for them to guide their own learning because they do not have a background in music or life experience to make this part of the process easier.
+In short, an adult will be able to select his or her own classical piano music, learn the notes, practice the fingerings, and play it, all without guidance.

 Conceptual Learning is Easier